Latest Live in Care News

 Understanding the Challenges and Future of Adult Social Care Ahead of the Autumn Statement

-Posted 23 hours ago •
+Posted around 1 month ago •

 As we approach the autumn statement, the growing conversation about the future of adult social care becomes increasingly pressing.
 With over 418,000 people currently awaiting assessment or support, addressing the challenges of this sector is crucial.
 In this blog post, we delve into the current state of adult social care in the UK and discuss potential actions the government could take to ensure a sustainable future.